Monstera Epipremnoides is a well-known plant among gardening and indoor plant enthusiast.

 What’s the difference between Monstera Adansonii vs. Obliqua?

-Monstera Adansonii is the most widespread species found in the wild and readily available through garden centers.
+Monstera adansonii is the most widespread species found in the wild and is readily available through garden centers.
 But, Monstera Obliqua is rare and expensive.

 Many people don’t know how to differentiate between these and get sold M. Adansonii as M. Obliqua.